 Identifying Double-Deep Opportunities

 Double-deep pallet rack can increase pallet locations by up to 50% by eliminating every second aisle.
-Similar to selective rack, double deep is available in a variety of heights, depths, bay lengths and capacities and can be combined with rows of single-deep pallet rack.
+Similar to selective racks, double deep is available in a variety of heights, depths, bay lengths, and capacities and can be combined with rows of single-deep pallet racks.

 Advantages:

-- Improved storage density.
-Up to an 50% improvement over single deep selective rack.
+• Improved storage density.
+Up to a 50% improvement over a single deep selective rack.

-- It retains most of the properties of selective rack, allowing for decking and other accessories.
+• It retains most of the properties of the selective rack, allowing for decking and other accessories.

 Limitations:

-- Loads cannot be moved in pairs when removed from rack
+• Loads cannot be moved in pairs when removed from the rack

 Comparison